slash3b/slash3b.github.io/_posts/2017-08-30-php-yield-tldr.markdown

     ~ $ php yield_test.php
     2Mb
 {% endhighlight %}
+_later on I found out that the paragraph below is almost the same as in the "couroutines" article by Nikita Popov.
+Does it mean I understood it that good or I just subconsciously stole it?_

 It happens because the `yieldArray()` is not executed fully, instead it returns `Generator` instance when it stumbles on the first `yield` keyword.
 Returned generator has a "state" and "remembers" current state of the function, more on that later.